Panic at the ISCO: time-varying double-peaked broad lines from evolving accretion disks are common amongst optically variable AGN: Acknowledgements

 \section{Acknowledgements}

+We would like to thank the anonymous referee for their helpful and constructive feedback.
 Based on observations obtained with the Samuel Oschin Telescope 48-inch and the 60-inch Telescope at the Palomar Observatory as part of the Zwicky Transient Facility project.
 ZTF is supported by the National Science Foundation under Grant No. AST-2034437 and a collaboration including Caltech, IPAC, the Weizmann Institute for Science, the Oskar Klein Center at Stockholm University, the University of Maryland, Deutsches Elektronen-Synchrotron and Humboldt University, the TANGO Consortium of Taiwan, the University of Wisconsin at Milwaukee, Trinity College Dublin, Lawrence Livermore National Laboratories, and IN2P3, France.
 Operations are conducted by COO, IPAC, and UW.
 The ZTF forced-photometry service was funded under the Heising-Simons Foundation grant 12540303 (PI: Graham).
 This work was supported by the GROWTH project \citep{Kasliwal_2019} funded by the National Science Foundation under Grant No 1545949.

 This work was supported by a NASA Keck PI Data Award, administered by the NASA Exoplanet Science Institute.
 Data presented herein were obtained at the W. M. Keck Observatory from telescope time allocated to the National Aeronautics and Space Administration through the agency's scientific partnership with the California Institute of Technology and the University of California.
 The Observatory was made possible by the generous financial support of the W. M. Keck Foundation.
 This research has made use of the Keck Observatory Archive (KOA), which is operated by the W. M. Keck Observatory and the NASA Exoplanet Science Institute (NExScI), under contract with the National Aeronautics and Space Administration.